This disorder may be caused by food allergies.

 Sometimes, doctors also do a barium swallow.
 In this test, people are given barium in a liquid before x-rays are taken.
 The barium outlines the esophagus, making abnormalities easier to see.

-Corticosteroids (such as fluticasone and budesonide) that are swallowed to coat the esophagus can help reduce inflammation.
+If PPIs do not help, people are given corticosteroids (such as fluticasone and budesonide) that are swallowed to coat the esophagus can help reduce inflammation.
 People may use a fluticasone inhaler and puff the drug into their mouth without inhaling and then swallow it.
 This way the drug coats the esophagus and does not enter the lungs.
 Budesonide in liquid form also can be mixed with a sugar substitute or thickener (such as cornstarch) and swallowed.
 People may rinse out their mouth afterwards to help avoid a fungal infection of the mouth (thrush).

 If people have narrowing of the esophagus, doctors inflate a balloon in the esophagus during endoscopy to dilate it.
 Doctors often do several dilations using progressively larger balloons to prevent the esophagus from tearing.